-In summary, we provide causal evidence of country-level information flows through the trade network in the SCDS market.
-This information is distinct from other possible network effects, and thus is of a particular sort: News about one's trading partners affects a country's export activity, GDP growth, Debt-to-GDP ratio, SCDS spread, and stock market return.
-As the trade network is continually evolving and the typical country has many trading partners, who in turn have many trading partners, our analysis reveals a novel mechanism by which many small ripples of information turn into a wave of return predictability.
+In summary, we provide causal evidence of countrylevel information flows through the trade network in the SCDS market.
+This information is distinct from other possible network effects.
+News about one's trading partners affects a country's export activity, GDP growth, externaldebt-to-GDP, SCDS spread, and stock market return.
+As the trade network is continually evolving and the typical country has many trading partners, who in turn have many trading partners, our analysis reveals a novel mechanism by which many small ripples of information turn into a wave of return predictability across countries.